MSaifUdDin-999/C-Banking-System/README.md

 # C-Banking-System
-Project - Banking System include,
+Project - Banking System includes,

-User can login / logout
+--> User can login / logout

-Deposit / Withdraw the amount
+--> Deposit / Withdraw the amount

-Special Feature: User have only 3 attempt to login (Highly Secureable)
+--> Special Feature: User have only 3 attempt to login (Highly Secureable)